faky1337/Northstar-Spectator-Mod/README.md

 - 0.2.11 Fix crash when people reconnect fast or somehow get disconnected twice in a row (no clue when that happens?).
 - 0.2.12 Only start spectating/switch team if kill cam is over.
 This will reduce many unnecessary team swaps that mess up spawns, etc.
 - 0.2.13 fix a crash inside SpectateCamera() because a player entity was not valid (around line 212).
-- 0.2.13 added spectator_namecards ConVar which allows enabling/disabling name cards, which need team switches to be displayed correctly.
+- 0.2.13 added `spectator_namecards` ConVar which allows enabling/disabling name cards, which need team switches to be displayed correctly.
+- 0.2.13 added `spectator_admins` ConVar so you can restrict spectator to certain players/UIDs.
 ## Known issues
 - When you spectate an enemy but your auto titan is alive (probably also turrets and other things) and kills someone, the enemy team will get rewarded.
 - FFA gamemodes will not show names.